thenick775/mgba/README.md

 # mGBA

-This is my fork of endrift's personal fork of mGBA.
+This is my fork of endrift's mGBA.
 My goal here was to make a fully functional wasm setup condensing some of the work in the surrounding community, including javascript bindings for the most common emulator actions.

 To build this branch and obtain a WASM, js, and type definition files, run either of the following in the repo's root directory: